coq/platform/README.md

 in the `Require` commands and Flocq 4.X can be selected by using `Flocq` in the `Require` commands.
 The package `coq-compcert` has been patched to require `Flocq3`.
 For convenience the proof automation packages used for float proofs, `coq-gappa` and `coq-interval` are also available in a Flocq 3.X and Flocq 4.X variant.
-The Flocq 4.X variants have the usual named, the 3.X variants use the logical paths `IntervalFlocq3` and `GappaFlocq3`.
+The Flocq 4.X variants have the usual logical path, the 3.X variants use the logical paths `IntervalFlocq3` and `GappaFlocq3`.

+**Note on `coq-quickchick`**: QuickChick requires an OCaml compiler to run.
+The binary installers for Coq Platform do not provide OCaml, so QuickChick does not work with the binary installers for macOS, Windows and Snap.
+It is recommended to use the "compile from sources" method if you want to use QuickChick.
+An alternative method is to install OCaml by other means and have it in the PATH, but this method is not supported by the Coq Platform team.
+We plan to add an OCaml compiler to the binary installers in the next release.

 ## Changes in 2022.01.0